-Alok Parikh is a registered patent agent and associate with SpencePC.
+Alok Parikh is a registered patent agent with SpencePC.
 He has experience in all aspects of intellectual property, including litigation, prosecution, valuation, brokerage, and licensing.

 Mr. Parikh earned his law degree from DePaul University College of Law, where he earned a CALI “Excellence for the Future Award” for his coursework in Advanced Patent Law.
 While in law school, Mr. Parikh worked at the Cyber Privacy Project, where he researched the intersection of privacy and technology.
 Mr. Parikh also served as DePaul Student Chapter President for the Federalist Society for Law and Public Policy.

 Before attending law school, Mr. Parikh gained valuable experience working as a consultant for Accenture LLP in their Network and Wireless Technology practice group.